premisedata/dynamic-data-form-extension/packages/dynamic-pick-extension/README.md

 Welcome to the dynamic-pick-extension plugin!
 This plugin is a [Custom Field Extension](https://backstage.io/docs/features/software-templates/writing-custom-field-extensions) that allow you to create `<Select>` components that fetches data dynamically from an endpoint.
 This can be used together with the `form-data-backend` plugin to write custom logic to fill the field.

 ## Installation
+Read on how to install packages from GitHub Packages https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#installing-a-package

 ```
 cd packages/app/